On the Support of Minimizers of Causal Variational Principles: The Variational Principles on the Flag Manifold

-where~$du$ and~$dv$ denotes the Lebesgue measure on~$\C^f$.
+where~$du$ and~$dv$ denote the Lebesgue measure on~$\C^f$, and~$\delta$ is the Dirac distribution.
 The total volume is computed to be

 To simplify the calculations, we fix~$x$ and choose an eigenvector basis of~$x$.
 Then~$x=\mathrm{diag}((1+\tau),(1-\tau),0,\ldots,0)$, whereas~$y$ is again represented in the form~\eqref{xrep}.
-Then the eigenvalues of the product $xy$ only depend on the components~$u_1,u_2, v_1,v_2$.
+Then the eigenvalues of the product $xy$ depend only on the vector components~$u_1, u_2$ and~$v_1, v_2$.
 More precisely, using~\eqref{Dsimple}, we obtain

 Our task is to compute the integral $ \nu_0=\int_{\F}f(u,v) \,d \mu$.
 In the case~$f \geq 4$, one uses the symmetries to reduce to a lower-dimensional integral,

 where~$c$ is the constant